Lola Herrera

-María Dolores Herrera Arranz MML (June 30, 1935) better known as Lola Herrera is an awarded Spanish actress.
+María Dolores Herrera Arranz (born 30 June 1935), better known as Lola Herrera, is a Spanish actress.

 Biography

-She was born in the Barrio de Las Delicias, Valladolid, Castilla y León.
-She started in the world of music, but in the 1950s, she went to Madrid and took part in her first movie El pórtico de la gloria (1953).
+Lola Herrera was born in Valladolid on 30 June 1935.
+She started in the world of music, but in the 1950s, she went to Madrid.
+She made her big screen debut in The Portico of Glory (1953).

+In 1960, she married actor Daniel Dicenta, whom with she had two children (Natalia and Daniel).
+After a tortuous relationship, Dicenta abandoned her in 1967, at a time divorce was not legal in Spain.

 In the 1970s, she took part in several theatrical plays for Televisión Española.
 She was one of the habitual actors of the cast of Estudio 1 and collaborated with Chicho Ibáñez Serrador in Historias para no dormir (1968).
 She also worked as a voice actress in dubbing Spanish versions made in studios like Cineson or Exa (Madrid).

 She is mainly known for her appearances in television series like La casa de los líos El grupo or Un paso adelante, but she has taken part in several movies like El amor perjudica seriamente la salud, and in theatrical plays like Cinco horas con Mario, based in a Miguel Delibes novel.

-She married the actor Daniel Dicenta (Manuel Dicenta’s son) in 1967.
-They had two children, Natalia and Daniel, before their divorce.
-Natalia Dicenta is also a famous actress, and they both have worked together in plays like "All About Eve" or Solas.